kierandidi/kdidi_webpage/_projects/terraform-module.md

 In my internship I was building a cloud-native bioinformatics software for genomic analysis (see [this blog post]() if you want to know more about the context).
 We chose to use the EMR Serverless service of AWS since it allowed us to run our Spark application in a transient cluster that gets shut-down after job completion, ideal for our pipeline with fluctuating workloads.

-Since the service was just published in June 2022, there was no Infrastructure-as-Code solution publicly available.
+Since the service was just published in June 2022, there was no Infrastructure-as-Code solution publicly available yet.
 Nevertheless, we wanted to use IaC in order to automate the provisioning process and remove error potential at this part of the pipeline in order to fully focus on the development of the application code.

-That is why we created the Terraform module: It takes care of all the IAM roles, bucket policies etc. and even adds some nice features such as uploading your virtual environments and your source code to the cloud.
+That is why we created the Terraform module: it takes care of all the IAM roles, bucket policies etc. and even adds some nice features such as uploading your virtual environments and your source code to the cloud.
 ## How to use our Terraform module

-After installing Terraform, the process is quite straightforward: You create a main.tf file in your working directory in which you also locate the compressed virtual environment and your source code folder (see the [usage notes](https://registry.terraform.io/modules/kierandidi/emrserverless/aws/1.0.0) or the paragraph below for more info) with content similar to the following:
+After installing Terraform, the process is quite straightforward: you create a main.tf file in your working directory, in which you also locate the compressed virtual environment and your source code folder (see the [usage notes](https://registry.terraform.io/modules/kierandidi/emrserverless/aws/1.0.0) or the paragraph below for more info) with content similar to the following:

 ~~~terraform
 # file: "main.tf"